 School of Electrical and Computer Engineering

-Professor Wicker is currently working on a book entitled Cellular Convergence and the Death of Privacy, to be published by Oxford University Press in Fall 2013.
+Professor Wicker's most recent book, Cellular Convergence and the Death of Privacy, was published by Oxford University Press in September 2013.

 Professor Wicker is also the author of Codes, Graphs, and Iterative Decoding (Kluwer, 2002), Turbo Coding (Kluwer, 1999), Error Control Systems for Digital Communication and Storage (Prentice Hall, 1995) and Reed-Solomon Codes and Their Applications (IEEE Press, 1994).
 He has served as Associate Editor for Coding Theory and Techniques for the IEEE Transactions on Communications, and as Associate Editor for the ACM Transactions on Sensor Networks.
 He has served two terms as a member of the Board of Governors of the IEEE Information Theory Society.

 Professor Wicker was awarded the Cornell College of Engineering Teaching Award in 1998, 2009, and 2012.
 He was also awarded the 2000 Cornell School of Electrical and Computer Engineering Teaching Award.
 He has supervised 41 doctoral dissertations.